Hong Kong passes a new security law that toughens punishment of dissent

 This time around, Hong Kong lawmakers fast-tracked it for approval within two weeks of reading a full draft.

+The bill is linked to Article 23 of Hong Kong's mini-constitution called the Basic Law, which requires the city to enact its own laws "to prohibit any act of treason, secession, sedition, subversion" against the government, as well as bar foreign political organizations from conducting political activities there, among other provisions.

+Since China imposed the national security law imposed in 2020, many prominent Hong Kong activists have been jailed or gone into exile.

-Pro-Beijing lawmakers have argued the legislation is needed to fill loopholes left by the sweeping 2020 national security law.
+But Hong Kong's pro-Beijing lawmakers argued new legislation was needed to fill loopholes left by the sweeping 2020 law.

 "Now we would have had the offense of secession and subversion, overthrow of government, which means that if the rioters started waving pro-independence banners, we could have prosecuted them, which means that it would not have been necessary for Beijing to step in and introduce its own national security law," Regina Ip, a Hong Kong politician said on a Hong Kong talk show this year.

-Ip was the city's security minister back in 2003 who championed the idea of pushing through security provisions related to Article 23 of Hong Kong's Basic Law.
+Ip was the city's security minister back in 2003 who championed the idea of pushing through Article 23 provisions.

 However, the bill passed Tuesday is more aggressive than the version Ip proposed in 2003.
 It can deny people arrested access to a lawyer at first or to one of their choice.
 It also creates new types of offenses — updated to reflect new technologies — including the crime of "unauthorized acts related to a computer or electronic systems," which can be punished by up to a life sentence.

-International human rights groups say the new legislation is overly broad, with vaguely defined offenses like "external interference," threatening to increase punishment for people over various acts deemed as dissent against Hong Kong authorities or the Chinese government in Beijing.
+International human rights groups say the new legislation is overly broad, with vaguely defined legal concepts like "external interference," threatening to increase punishment for people over various acts deemed as dissent against Hong Kong authorities or the Chinese government in Beijing.

+The vagueness of how terms like "national security" and "state secrets" are used in the new bill is alarming to legal experts like Alvin Cheung, an affiliate scholar at the U.S. Asia Law Institute at New York University.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.